software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > 1. At the beginning of the file add the project name "Quizzer" as a [heading](https://www.markdownguide.org/basic-syntax#headings).
 > 2. Below the heading add a short (a few sentences) description of the project as [paragraphs](https://www.markdownguide.org/basic-syntax#paragraphs-1).
 Check [the project description](/project-description) for some inspiration.
-> 3. Below the description, add a subheading "Team members" and below that add a [list](https://markdownguide.offshoot.io/basic-syntax/#unordered-lists) of each team member's name and their GitHub username.
+> 3. Below the description, add a subheading "Team members" and below that add a [list](https://markdownguide.offshoot.io/basic-syntax/#unordered-lists) of each team member's name.
 > 4. Each team member's name should be a [link](https://www.markdownguide.org/basic-syntax#links) to their GitHub profile page.
 The GitHub profile link is in format https://github.com/GITHUB_USERNAME, for example <https://github.com/Kaltsoon>
 > 5. Below the "Team members" section, add a subheading "Backlog" and below that add a link to the Backlog project created previously (open the Backlog project in GitHub and copy the URL from the web browser's address bar).
 >
 > Push the `README.md` file changes to GitHub and see that the file formatting looks correct in GitHub.

-The [Awesome README](https://github.com/matiassingers/awesome-readme?tab=readme-ov-file) repository contains a curated list of repositories with awesome READMEs for inspiration.

 ## Daily Scrum